By Jeff Garrett on the NGC Weekly Market Report ……

 Jeff Garrett has authored many of today’s most popular numismatic books, including Encyclopedia of U.S. Gold Coins 1795–1933: Circulating, Proof, Commemorative, and Pattern Issues; 100 Greatest U.S. Coins; and United States Coinage: A Study By Type.
 He is also the price editor for The Official Redbook: A Guide Book of United States Coins.

 Jeff was also one of the original coin graders for the Professional Coin Grading Service (PCGS).
 He is today considered one of the country’s best coin graders and was the winner of the 2005 PCGS World Series of Grading.
 Today, he serves as a consultant to Numismatic Guaranty Corporation (NGC), the world’s largest coin grading company.

 Jeff plays an important role at the Smithsonian Institution’s National Numismatic Department and serves as consultant to the museum on funding, exhibits, conservation and research.
 Thanks to the efforts of Jeff and many others, rare U.S. coins are once again on exhibit at the Smithsonian Institution’s Museum of American History.
 We urge everyone who visits Washington, D.C., to view this fabulous display.

 Jeff has been a member of the prestigious Professional Numismatic Guild (PNG) since 1982 and has recently served as president of the organization.
-In 2009 and 2011, Jeff ran successfully for a seat on the Board of Governors for the American Numismatic Association (ANA), the leading numismatic club in the world.
-He plans to run for ANA vice president in 2013.
+He is also a past Governor AND President of the American Numismatic Association (ANA), the leading numismatic club in the world.